matmodlab/matmodlab2/docs/_sources/intro/solution.txt

 Solution Method
 ###############

-.. topic:: See Also

-   * :ref:`intro_conventions`
-   * :ref:`model_create_and_execute`
-   * `Introduction to the Finite Element Method using Python <http://nbviewer.ipython.org/github/tjfulle/fem-with-python/tree/master/Lessons>`_

 Overview
 ========

-Matmodlab exercises a material model directly by "driving" it through user specified paths.
-Matmodlab computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step.
+*Matmodlab2* exercises a material model directly by "driving" it through user specified paths. *Matmodlab2* computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step.